ostree/anonsurf-hacked/README.md

 this is a code adopted (dirty) from anonsurf repo to work with gentoo. this will need 'some love' in the future.

-to use this hacked bit copy content to your system and start with: ``` /etc/init.d/anondaemon restart ```
+to use this hacked bit copy content to your system

+*** Please disable firewall before start because this script creates own set of iptables rules ***

+and start with: ``` /etc/init.d/anondaemon restart ```

 please check firewall configuration with: ``` iptables -L ``` the output should look like this: